decaf-dev/vaultexplorer.com/docs/settings.md

 The property used to mark a note as a favorite.
 This is used by the [favorite filter](/docs/filters/favorite-filter/).

-:::note
+:::info
-The setting dropdown only displays **checkbox** properties.
+The property dropdown only displays **checkbox** properties.
 :::

 ### URL property

-The property used to store the URL of a file.
-When this setting has a property selected, a link button will appear for cards in the [grid view](/docs/views/grid/)
+The property used to store the URL of a markdown file.
+When this setting has a property selected, a link button may appear for cards in the [grid view](/docs/views/grid/).

 :::info
-The setting dropdown only displays **text** properties.
+The property dropdown only displays **text** properties.
 :::

 ### Modification date property